-Rendering applies heat to carcasses to convert them into useful commercial products.
+- Rendering applies heat to carcasses to convert them into useful commercial products.
 Rendering does not affect the land, but may be impractical and expensive for large numbers of birds.
-Check a list of North Carolina renders (MSExcel) to find the plant nearest to you.
-Call the rendering plant to find out the maximum number of birds they would take at a time, transportation fees, and any other costs and restrictions.
+Call the rendering plant nearest you to find out the maximum number of birds they would take at a time, transportation fees, and any other costs and restrictions.

 Mr. Campbell was a top poultry grower who, having raised chickens for 23 years, was looking forward to transferring his business to his son in a month or two.
 The son stood ready to take over four chicken houses with a total of more than 100,000 birds.
 The father was getting top pay for his birds, he had paid off mortgages for all but one grow-out house, and he had kept good relations with the contracting poultry company.

 Things looked bright, and all was well when Mr. Campbell checked his flocks before going out for a few hours late one stormy afternoon.
 He came back to find disaster: about 52,000 birds lying dead in two of the houses.
 He quickly determined that the ventilation system in both houses had shut down, producing ammonia gas (from chicken litter) that killed the birds in a matter of minutes.